sdam-au/EDH_ETL/README.md

-# SDAM Project Workflow for analyzing the EDH datase
+# SDAM Project workflow for analyzing the EDH dataset

 Perhaps this repository will serve us as a template for our future collaborative research projects.
+But still have to discuss appropriate structure and naming habits.

 Here we will out together our  scripts  in R and Python for manipulating and anylizing the EDH dataset.